-The Parish Council will co-ordinate actions to conserve notable listed and non-listed buildings, the outlying Greens and hamlets and other cherished features of our environment.
-Local features noted to be of particular importance to village residents, and therefore in need of protection, include:
+The Parish Council will set up and maintain a sub-group co-ordinate actions to conserve and protect the historic assets of the parish.
+These should include notable listed and non-listed buildings, the outlying Greens and outlying hamlets and other cherished features of our environment both within and beyond the settlement boundary.
+Local features noted by village residents in then household survey to be of particular importance to village residents, and therefore in need of protection, include:

-- old houses, historic buildings, history and heritage, including the churches - Wickhambrook's ancient pattern of outlying village Greens and hamlets
+- old houses, historic buildings, history and heritage, including the churches and chapels - Wickhambrook's ancient pattern of outlying village Greens greens and neighbourhoods, both within the settlement area and in the outlying and hamlets.